Probation Violation Attorney in Mercer County

 If a probation or peace officer has sufficient reason to believe that a probation violation has occurred, the individual may be arrested.
 There may be a summons issued requiring a court appearance or a warrant issued for their arrest.
 In most cases, failing to satisfy financial obligations such as fines or restitution will not alone result in such actions.

 After being arrested, the offender may be held in jail custody without bail as a court hearing is pending.
 Defendants that are ordered to appear for a probation violation hearing are entitled to defend against the allegations and to be represented by an attorney.
 Unlike standard criminal proceedings, a probation violation may be proven by the “preponderance of the evidence” rather than the higher “beyond a reasonable doubt” standard.
 Practically speaking, that means that the standard of proof is much lower at a violation of probation hearing than at the original hearing.
 There only needs to be more than 50% evidence that the violation may have occurred.

-When the violation is significant or the defendant has subsequently committed a criminal offense, the probation may be revoked.
+When the violation is significant, or the defendant has subsequently committed a criminal offense, the probation may be revoked.
 The court may order the defendant to then be resentenced for the original criminal charges.
-If the conditions of probation are modified or the supervision is revoked, the defendant will receive a written statement that contains a summary that justifies the decision.
+If the conditions of probation are modified, or the supervision is revoked, the defendant will receive a written statement that contains a summary that justifies the decision.

-Attorney in New Jersey for Probation Violations
+Experienced Probation Violations Attorney in Mercer County, New Jersey